 There are three main types of taxes, each with very different properties: progressive, proportional, and regressive.
-This article will describe the most important details of each of these systems, and will also provide a comparison of the three to ensure full understanding.
+This article will describe the most important details of each of these systems.

 Direct and Indirect Taxes

 Direct taxes are taxes on wealth, profit, and income.
 Such taxes are levied on the individual’s income or profits.
 Indirect taxes are placed on goods, and the burden of the tax can be divided between the buyer and the seller.
 For example, the statewide sales tax in the state of California is 7.25%.

 A marginal tax rate is an extra tax imposed for each additional dollar earned.
 The average tax rate is the ratio of the total tax paid over the total income earned.